allegro/blog/_posts/2021-10-07-how-to-ruin-elasticsearch-performance-part-ii.md

 or surrender.

 Optimizing without [measurement](https://esrally.readthedocs.io/en/stable/) and without defining goals, on the other hand, is a good method of wasting your time, and consequently, achieving sub-par performance.
-While there are some simple optimizations which amount to “don’t do stupid things” and can be applied practically always without any risk, most are a trade-off: you gain something at the expense of something else.
+While there are some simple improvements which amount to “don’t do stupid things” and can be applied practically always without any risk, most are trade-offs: you gain something at the expense of something else.
 If you apply them inappropriately, you may end up with expenses but without the gains.
 Many optimizations’ effectiveness varies a lot depending on the kind of data in the index or specific query patterns generated by your users, so, for example you may introduce an optimization whose effect is negligible, but whose cost (e.g. in increased complexity and thus maintenance cost) is significant.